 cycle on out of the wood: the return to grassland marks the edge of the forested Gooi ridge.

-pass a tree nursery, and then turn right into Wildenburg laan (sign for cycle route junction 22).
-The tree nursery is adding an ‘event park’.
+pass a tree nursery, and then turn right into Wildenburg laan.
+Follow the sign for cycle route junction 22.

 follow the path on alongside the ornamental lake.
 At the end, turn right: you are at the front of the ‘castle’, in fact an 18th-century country house.
 It is now a publicly-owned centre for nature and landscape.
 (You can rest in the grounds, open to the public).

-cross the main road, and turn right, the wrong way, along the cycle path.
+cross the main road, and turn right along the cycle path.
+(This is a one-way path, and you are cycling the wrong way).
 Go toward Restaurant Greenfields and the petrol station.

-go straight on along this road through Baarn – along the van Heemstra laan, and then Eemnesser weg.
+go straight on along this road through Baarn – first along Van Heemstra laan, and then Eemnesser weg.

 Baarn is built at the edge of the forested ridge.
 Since the coming of the railway, it has been an upper-income town, especially because of its association with the royal family.
 Soestdijk Palace is on the outskirts of Baarn, and ex-Queen Beatrix went to school here.